Alexdoru/MWE/README.md

 - **Hide tablist header/footer** - Hide the header and footer text of the tablist
 - **Hide tablist ping** - Hide the ping values in the tablist if all the values are equal to 1
 - **Display playercount in tablist** - Display the amount of players in your current lobby at the top of the tablist
-- **Change tablist size** - Change the amount of players displayed in the tablist
+- **Change tablist size** - Change the amount of players displayed in the tablist (disabled with Patcher)
 - **Tabcomplete player names** - Ability to tab complete player names in the chat all the time
 - **Hide toggle sprint HUD** - Hide the toggle sprint HUD from OrangeMarshall's SimpleMod
 - **Fix tablist rect background** - Fix the background of the tablist not being symetric and sometimes missing pixels on one side